rwieruch/blog_robinwieruch_content/javascript-fundamentals-react-requirements.md

 }
 {{< /highlight >}}

+You can see that the rest destructuring can be used in the function's signature too.
 Next, using JavaScript ES6 arrow functions makes the higher-order component more concise again:

 {{< highlight javascript "hl_lines=1 7" >}}
 const withLoading = Component => ({ isLoading, ...props }) => {